-There’s too much food in general during this time, and it’s often laden with refined carbohydrates (carbs) and sugar.
+Yes it is!
 If you make ONE simple change for the month of December, you’ll either lose weight or at least not gain any.

-What is this one simple change?
+so what’s the one simple change?

 Let’s dig into this more.
 Many women aren’t clear what carbohydrates are.
 In a nutshell, all foods that break down into simple sugars are carbohydrates.
 All plant foods contain carbohydrates.
 In addition, milk sugars are carbohydrates.
 These are in yogurt, half and half, milk, and ice cream.